You can complain about:

 - the way a police officer or member of Police Scotland staff has acted

 You can make a complaint by:

 You can also make your complaint in writing to:

 P.O.
 Box 2460

 When you make your complaint the police will want to know:

 - which officer(s) or member(s) of staff you're complaining about

 - how you want to be contacted

 What happens after you make a complaint

-If your complaint isn't about a criminal matter, it will be dealt with locally.
-A supervisory officer, a sergeant or above, will contact you.
-They will find out more and speak to the officers and witnesses involved.
+If your complaint doesn't include a claim the police broke the law, it may be dealt with locally.
+A supervisory officer (a sergeant or above) will contact you.
+They will either:

 After your complaint has been investigated, they may decide: